-Matisse was in the Salon, in the room where his paintings and his friends paintings were ringed around a renaissance statue, when the noted art critic and grouchy old man Louis Vauxcelles approached him.
+Now for the outrage.
+Matisse was in the Salon, in the room where his paintings and his friends’ paintings were ringed around a renaissance statue, when the noted art critic and grouchy old man Louis Vauxcelles approached him.
 “Un Donatello parmi les fauves!”
-A Donatello among the wild beasts!
-Vauxcelles exclaims in horror at the shocking new style.
-Of course Matisse was so delighted by the phrase that he adopts it, and the group, now officially set in the counter-culture, is known as ‘the wild beasts’ — Le Fauves.
+A Donatello among the wild beasts! exclaims Vauxcelles in horror at the shocking new style.
+The phrase so delighted Matisse that he adopted it, and the group, now official counterculture, became the wild beasts—Le Fauves.

-As it turns out Favism was a transitional style for most of the artists that showed their work in the infamous 1905 Salon.
-Matisse of course, exploded in popularity and explored an enormous variety of styles and mediums, Andre Derain wound up returning to classicism and adopting a moody gothic style, and Vlaminck’s heavy outlines and dark colors influenced the development of Expressionism in Germany.
-But for a brief moment, a few inspired artists had given the art world a good hard shake, and created a scary, fun, truly avant-garde movement.
+Favism was a transitional style for most of the artists that showed their work in the infamous 1905 Salon.
+Matisse exploded in popularity and explored an enormous variety of styles and mediums, Andre Derain eventually returned to classicism and adopted a moody gothic style, and Vlaminck’s heavy outlines and dark colors influenced the development of Expressionism in Germany.
+But for a brief moment, a few inspired artists had given the art world a good hard shake, and created a scary, fun, wildly avant-garde movement.